 When we found out that we would be hiking on a trail that had yet to be plotted, and that we would be the ones marking it for future travellers, we were ecstatic!

-The Village of Jyrgalan in an up-and-coming hotspot in the country.
+The Village of Jyrgalan is an up-and-coming hotspot in the country.
 This pristine area is for those with an adventurous spirit and a love for the wilderness.
 With our bags packed, we set off from Athens to Bishkek and prepared ourselves for the upcoming journey with our friends, Jarryd & Alesha.

-📝 NOTE: For any inquiries about Jyrgalan, the Keskenkija Loop Trail or other experiences and activities in the area, please feel free to Contact Us with any inquiries.
+📝 NOTE: For any inquiries about Jyrgalan, the Keskenkija Loop Trail or other experiences and activities in the area, please feel free to Contact Us with any questions.
 We will answer as soon as possible.

 Jyrgalan was everything we hoped it would be, and more.
 With just 1,000 residents, it has a very welcoming feel to it.
 We passed by small homes made from wood, brick and cement, and numerous cows, chickens, horses and sheep roamed the dirt roads.
 Women carried laundry in buckets down the street, while the men herded their livestock from horseback.